-91. On 9 February 2023, the Inquiry held a wānanga about accident compensation with representatives from the Accident Compensation Corporation, the Ministry of Business, Innovation and Employment (responsible for policy advice to the Minister for ACC), and other Government agencies.
+91. On 9 February 2023, the Inquiry held a wānanga about accident compensation with representatives from the Accident Compensation Corporation, the Ministry of Business, Innovation and Employment (MBIE, responsible for policy advice to the Minister for ACC), and other Government agencies.
 At the wānanga, the Inquiry asked whether it was accepted that there is no adequate compensation process for survivors of abuse in care through the accident compensation scheme.
 The Inquiry also referred to high levels of compensation being obtained by survivors overseas.
-The Inquiry asked if the Ministry of Business, Innovation and Employment compares what is available under the accident compensation scheme with what may be available overseas, including through court cases, when advising Government on what might amount to fair compensation for a particular type of injury.
-The Inquiry also referred to high levels of compensation on what might amount to fair compensation for a particular type of injury.
+The Inquiry asked if MBIE compares what is available under the accident compensation scheme with what may be available overseas, including through court cases, when advising Government on what might amount to fair compensation for a particular type of injury.
+The Inquiry is a particular type of injury.